Generalized three body problem and the instability of the core-halo objects in binary systems: Derivation and numerical verification of the instability criteria

-Analyzed instability is not strictly resonant behaviour with Kepler frequency \eqref{kepler_frequency}, because instability criterion \eqref{crit1} includes additional factor 3 before mass $m$.
-However, using language of resonance we can easily understand underlying physics \citep{3bodyresonance}.
-Consider classical textbook example of uniform density ball with radius $R$ and satellite in circular orbit just above surface ($d=R$).
+Analyzed instability is not strictly resonant behavior with Kepler frequency \eqref{kepler_frequency}, because instability criterion \eqref{crit1} includes additional factor 3 before mass $m$.
+However, using language of resonances we can easily understand underlying physics \citep{3bodyresonance}.
+Consider classical first-year student textbook example of uniform density ball with radius $R$ and satellite in circular orbit just above surface ($d=R$).
 Well known result is that internal harmonic oscillator and orbital frequencies are identical.
 Therefore, test mass in the center is in resonance with small mass in orbit.
 However, astrophysical bodies are centrally condensed ($\rho_c>\bar{\rho}$) and binary companions are usually more distant ($d>R$), so this resonance disappear.
 But orbital frequency depends on both masses $M$ and $m$.
-Adding mass to the system in form of larger mass $m$ we can make these frequencies equal again.
-In practice, for stellar binaries, variables are central density and/or orbital distance, while the total mass of binary is conserved.
-Note, that we have never assumed that mass $M$ is dominant.
-In fact, instability is more likely if mass $m \gg M$.
+By adding mass to the system, in form of larger mass $m$, we can make these frequencies equal again.
+We have never assumed that mass $M$ is dominant, so added mass $m$ might be arbitrarily large.